 It is the purpose of this Code to clearly define the rules of professional conduct to be followed by all practicing “Yacht & Small Craft Surveyor Members” of the International Institute of Marine Surveyors.
 This Code must be used in conjunction with the Institute’s general Code of Conduct, the Constitution and Disciplinary Code which apply to all members at all levels.

-Small Craft: “Any vessel less than 150 feet LOA (or metric equivalent) which is private, pleasure, inland, river, coastal or commercial”
+Small Craft: “Any vessel less than 24 metres LOA (or metric equivalent) which is private, pleasure, inland, river, coastal or commercial”

 Surveyor Member: “A member who has been duly elected under the Institute’s criteria as laid down in the Constitution and is actively practising small craft surveying”

 • Only Full members are permitted to use the Institute logo.

 • The Institute logo may only be used in the permitted format, colour and size as directed by the Institute.

 • The Surveyor member will ensure that at all times the Institute has full and up to date communication details.

 • The Surveyor member shall at all times maintain in force Professional Indemnity Insurance at a realistic level in accordance with the Surveyor’s work and professional status.